mpielow1993/ruby--rails--projects--team_impact_repo/README.md

   1. Members

     a.
-View a list of all ordinary members.
+View a list of all basic members and admins.

         i.
 When logged in as an admin, go to the 'Admin' section within the sidebar. ii.
 Click 'Search', then click 'Members'.

     b.
-Create ordinary members and other admins.
+Create basic members and other admins.

         i.
 When logged in as an admin, go to the 'Admin' section of the sidebar, then click 'New', then click 'Member'. ii.
 Fill out the following 'New Member' form as instructed (You can decide on whether a new member is an ordinary member or an admin by deselecting/selecting the
         'Admin' checkbox).
         iii.
 When finished, click 'Create Member'.
         iv.
-If the member is successfully created, a notification will appear at the top of the screen.
+If the member is successfully created, a green success notification will appear at the top of the screen saying 'New Member Created Successfully'.

     c.
-Update the details of ordinary members.
+Update the details of basic members.

         i.
 When viewing the list of all ordinary members, click on the 'Edit' button for a particular member record. ii.
 Edit the members details within the edit form as necessary, then click 'Save Changes'. iii.
-If the member record is updated successfully, a notification will appear at the top of the screen.
+If the member record is updated successfully, a green success notification will appear at the top of the screen saying 'Member Updated Successfully'.

     d.
 Delete ordinary members

         i.
 When viewing the list of all ordinary members, click on the 'Delete' button for a particular member record. ii.
 An alert will appear, asking for confirmation to delete the selected member record.
 Click 'Yes'. iii.
-If the member record is deleted successfully, a notification will appear at the top of the screen.
+An alert confirmation will appear saying 'Are you sure you want to delete member '{deleted member's username}'?'.
+Click 'OK' to proceed. iv.
+If the member record is deleted successfully, a green success notification will appear at the top of the screen saying 'Member Successfully Removed'.

   2. NewswirePosts